-Instead, you can give plain rice to your bird, whether it is cooked or uncooked.
+Instead, you can give plain rice to your bird, whether cooked or uncooked.

 Muesli is made by combining different grains, nuts, and seeds.
 Most brands contain no added sugars and flavors.
 Compared to other types of breakfast cereal, muesli is a healthy choice.

-Of course, its healthy status will depend on the brand.
+Of course, its nutritional status will depend on the brand.
 Some will use different grains, and some have mix-ins.
-When buying muesli, avoid those with dried fruit and nuts that are high in oil.
+When buying muesli, avoid those with dried fruit and nuts because they’re high in oil.

 Make sure that your muesli is healthy by picking one that is: